 Pictures and Weight - The first year your pup will get its height and the second year it will fill out.
 Please whenever you can, send me photos of your pup and let me know their weight.
-I'm well familiar with the size of both the Bernese anernese and their size but I will be very interested to know how yours finish (grow-up).
+I'm well familiar with the Bernese and their size but I will be very interested to know how yours finish (grow-up).